Dr Clara Jones

 Research interests and PhD supervision

-I joined the English department at King’s in September 2014 after completing a PhD at Queen Mary University of London, where I also taught undergraduate and postgraduate courses on Virginia Woolf, Feminism and inter-war fiction.
+I joined the English department at King’s in September 2014 after completing a PhD at Queen Mary University of London.

 - Virginia Woolf studies

-- Virginia Woolf: Ambivalent Activist (Edbinburgh University Press, 2016 [reissued as a paperback 2017])
+- Virginia Woolf: Ambivalent Activist (Edinburgh University Press, 2016 [reissued as a paperback 2017])

-- Co-edited with Emily J. Hogg, Influence and Inheritance in Feminist English Studies (Basingstoke: Palgrave, 2015)
+- Edited with Emily J. Hogg, Influence and Inheritance in Feminist English Studies (Basingstoke: Palgrave, 2015)

 Expertise and public engagement

-In the 2014-15 I am teaching on the following modules:
+In 2017-18 I will be teaching on the following modules: